sonyamilyukova/sonyamilyukova/README.md

 ## Hi, my name is Sonya and I'm frontend developer

+Here's my [another GitHub page](https://github.com/sm-shakirova), but affilated with the university.<br/>
 Aim to be a fullstack one day, but still a beginner.<br/>
-Currently looking for a job: [here you can find my HeadHunter CV](https://hh.ru/resume/7b0a5780ff09cee0340039ed1f524b774c5959?disableBrowserCache=true&hhtmFrom=resume_list)<br/>
+Currently looking for a job, here you can find my [HeadHunter CV](https://hh.ru/resume/7b0a5780ff09cee0340039ed1f524b774c5959?disableBrowserCache=true&hhtmFrom=resume_list).<br/>

 Languages and tools I use: